braze-inc/braze-docs/_docs/_api/use_cases.md

 {% enddetails %}

-After reviewing this template information, WorkFriends can also use the [`/templates/email/update` endpoint]({{site.baseurl}}/api/endpoints/templates/email_templates/post_update_email_template/) to update the email template via API.
+After reviewing this template information, WorkFriends can also use the [`/templates/email/update` endpoint]({{site.baseurl}}/api/endpoints/templates/email_templates/post_update_email_template/) to update the email template through the API.
 The email template in the Braze dashboard will reflect these edits.